mokdevel/DarcMods/DarcSpawner/README.md

 bool showMarker : See Common parameters int spawnSetID : The spawner to use. -1 = random pick of spawner from spawnSets bool spawnOnRoad : Spawn the cars on road.
-If no road network manager found, cars spawned around the map. int spawnRndRadius : Random radius where the spawnName spawns. float spawnWorldSizeMultiplier : If spawnCount = 0, we search for the world size in km and multiple with this.
+If no road network manager found, cars spawned around the map. int spawnRndRadius : Random radius where the spawnName spawns.
+Once a location is found, additional randomization is done to avoid vehicles to be always in the same spot. float spawnWorldSizeMultiplier : If spawnCount = 0, we search for the world size in km and multiple with this.
 For example: 4km wide map with spawnWorldSizeMultiplier = 2 results in spawnCount = 8 (4*2) array<SCR_DC_SpawnSet> spawnSets : List of possible spawners
 ```